MusicMeier/ingredient-backend/README.md

 # ingredient-backend
 <h1>IngredientCheck</h1>
-A nest level label reader that takes the and extra step by comparing the label to a list.
+A next level label reader that takes the and extra step by comparing the label to a list.
 <br></br>
 <h2>General Info</h2>
 <p>